nicosouv/lagoon/DEPLOYMENT.md

-# Deployment Guide for SlackShip
+# Deployment Guide for Lagoon

-This guide explains how to build and deploy SlackShip for production.
+This guide explains how to build and deploy Lagoon for production.

 ## Prerequisites